Editor's Note: Details in this story may be disturbing for some readers

 “During which time he repeatedly beat her, forced her to remove her clothes, violently raped her, threatened her life, verbally abused her and held her at gunpoint,” the suit states.

 “It’s been said that the nurses were not injured - when in fact one of the nurses was repeatedly beaten, she was tortured and she was raped," said attorney Sean Murray.

 At one point, the nurse convinced Salters to allow her to make a phone call, one she used to alert other employees to escape, attorneys said.
 She led Salters through an area of the hospital “she knew would be evacuated and contain no hospital staff,” according to attorneys.

 “The quick thinking by this nurse likely saved other hospital staff from being harmed,” attorneys said in a statement.

 Negotiations were ongoing through the incident, officials said, but ultimately failed.

 A SWAT team entered the area where Salters held his hostage and one of the officers shot him, the state’s attorney’s office said.
 One of the SWAT officers was also shot in the vest but was uninjured, officials said.

-The suit offers the first account of what happened inside the hospital that day.
+The suit, which also names Kane County and APEX3 Security as defendants, offers the first account of what happened inside the hospital that day.
 Little information has been released by officials, with the state’s attorney earlier saying “there are many questions to be answered about this incident.”